March 25, 2019 by, Domenic Mangano

 It is this mentality which I begin to write this blog post.
 Read on for real information about off-grid housing options that you can use to help understand what is most important for a small house environment.
 What makes it comfortable, if you have ever lived without hot running water then you already know.

 Many folks tell me the following, I am going off grid I plan on having a compost toilet collecting my own rain water with a grey water system and will heat with wood.
-Although these tiny house water solutions are very possible, they are not the most economical; there are numerous pros and cons of each choice.
+Although these tiny house off-grid water solutions are very possible, they are not the most economical; there are numerous pros and cons of each choice.

 A shelter keeps you safe, warm and cozy from the elements, a roof is essential.